Our Current Openings

 Travel

-Occasional overnight travel to represent NASPA at events, on college and university campuses, and in-person meetings is an essential function of this position.
+Occasional overnight travel to represent NASPA at events, and in-person meetings is an essential function of this position.
 Locations vary and can include sites outside of taxi service from major airports.
 As a result, the position is required to have the ability to travel independently, including air travel, navigating ground transportation, and occasionally driving a rental car.

 Physical Requirements